 Educate Yourself on the Court System Before It Educates You

-Most people walk into family court believing it’s designed to protect families and “do what’s fair.”
-In reality, it’s a busy system with limited time, limited information, and its own set of incentives.
-Understanding that system up front can save you years of stress and tens of thousands of dollars.
+Most people walk into family court believing it is designed to fully understand their story and “do what is fair.”
+In reality, court is a busy system with limited time, limited information, and procedures that can be difficult to navigate.

-Family court is not a healing center, a truth lab, or a place where a judge has hours to understand the full story of your relationship.
-It’s an overburdened system that has to move files, make decisions with limited information, and keep cases from piling up.
+Family court is not a healing center, a truth lab, or a place where a judge has unlimited time to understand every detail of your relationship.
+It is a legal system that makes decisions based on documents, testimony, law, procedure, and limited time.

 - It can issue orders on support, parenting time, property division, and safety.

-- It cannot fix a personality disorder, repair trauma, or force someone to be reasonable.
+- It cannot repair trauma, force emotional accountability, or make someone reasonable.

-- It won’t automatically punish manipulation, gaslighting, or covert abuse unless it’s clearly documented.
+- It may not recognize manipulation, gaslighting, or emotional abuse unless it is clearly documented.

 Common Myths vs. How It Usually Works